sourcefrog/cargo-mutants/book/src/using-results.md

 These might be appropriate choices but they also might not move the program in the right direction.

 One good question is: why didn't an existing test catch this?
 Some programs, like cargo-mutants itself, are designed to be tested primarily on their public interface, either an API, a command-line interface or a network API.
 Ask which part of the public interface's behavior should have failed if this function was mutated.
 Why didn't a test already catch that?
 Could you extend an existing test to check it?

+## Hard-to-test cases

+Some functions don't cause a test suite failure if emptied, but also cannot be removed.
+For example, functions to do with managing caches or that have other performance side effects.

+Ideally, these should be tested, but doing so in a way that's not flaky can be difficult. cargo-mutants can help in a few ways:

+* It helps to at least highlight to the developer that the function is not covered by tests, and so should perhaps be treated with extra care, or tested manually.
+* A `#[mutants::skip]` annotation can be added to suppress warnings and explain the decision.
+* Sometimes these effects can be tested by making the side-effect observable with, for example, a counter of the number of memory allocations or cache misses/hits.